vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta3-deployment/README.md

-# Spaces - Beta 2 Sample App
+# Spaces - Beta 3 Sample App

-This directory contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Spaces Beta 2 release.
+This directory contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Spaces Beta 3 release.
 It can consume either AWS RDS and MQ services using direct secret references or Bitnami MySQL and
-RabbitMQ services using `ClassClaims`.
+RabbitMQ services.
 If using AWS services, you will need deploy RDS and Amazon MQ (RabbitMQ option) instances which are publicly available in order for the application workloads to properly run.
 It is also assumed that you have access to a `Space` that has been configured with the proper traits.

 ## Obtain Where For Dinner Deployment Repository

 The configuration files for deploying Where For Dinner to your space can be obtained by cloning the following Git repository and switching to the
-`wfd-spaces-beta2` branch.
+`wfd-spaces-beta3` branch.
 Run the following commands:

 ```
 git clone https://github.com/vmware-tanzu/application-accelerator-samples
 cd application-accelerator-samples
-git checkout wfd-spaces-beta2
+git checkout wfd-spaces-beta3
-cd where-for-dinner/spaces-beta2-deployment
+cd where-for-dinner/spaces-beta3-deployment
 ```

 Follow the service creation steps for you desired service deployment option: AWS or Bitnami Services